hapijs/hapi/docs/style.md

   }
   ```

-  - Variable should be ident to the first character of the value in the first line
+  - Variable should be indented to the first character of the value in the first line
   ```javascript
   var message = "hello" +
                 " and welcome";